 There are many ways to use The Community Guide within your organization:

-Programs & Services: Identify community health issues and draft measurable program objectives that can be used to select evidence-based interventions to help achieve your objectives.
+- Programs and Services: Identify community health issues and draft measurable program objectives that can be used to select evidence-based interventions to help achieve your objectives

-- Funding Opportunities: Reference the evidence, recommendations, findings, and supporting materials in areas where there are evidence gaps to write your proposals.
+- Funding Opportunities: Reference the evidence, recommendations, findings, and supporting materials in areas where there are evidence gaps in writing your proposals